esl/mongooseim-docker/README.md

 You need only one set of files per cluster; the only thing that changes per node is nodename, and this is handled automatically by the container's startups script.

+Your configuration directory will be mounted inside a container as `/member`; if you need ssl keys, put them in a subdirectory in your custom config file, and then refer to them in vm.args as `/member/[filename]`.

 Then, assuming your custom config is in `./config`, run:

 ```